trungenglish/trungenglish/README.md

 ## Hi there 👋

+ My name is Trung.
+I'm currently a sophomore at Ho Chi Minh City University of Foreign Languages and Information Technology (HUFLIT), majoring in Software Engineering.
+I have a passion for learning new things and continuously expanding my knowledge.

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on ...

 <!--
 **trungenglish/trungenglish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.